apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/finding_links.md

 ## [](#next) Next up

 After running the code, you will see quite a lot of links in the terminal.
 Some of them may look weird because they don't start with the regular `https://` protocol.
-We'll learn what to do with them in the [next chapter]({{@link web_scraping_for_beginners/crawling/filtering_links.md}}).
+We'll learn what to do with them in the [next lesson]({{@link web_scraping_for_beginners/crawling/filtering_links.md}}).